Skip to content

 Warning

-Correcting the EEG signal in this manner naturally entails changing the data in a complex way, which partially attenuates the suspected artifactual signal sources, but potentially also induces subtle (or not so subtle) new confounds.
+Correcting the EEG signal in this manner naturally entails changing the data in a complex way, which partially attenuates the suspected artifactual signal sources.
+But it can also induce subtle (or not so subtle) new confounds.
 Some downstream analyses may be more or less sensitive to these issues, and so these corrections may or may not be necessary or desirable.
 All steps here must be performed with care (using different approaches, or compared to the raw data, and checking for convergence with respect to the final, substantive results, if restricting analyses to clean data is not an option).

 SUPPRESS-ECG